davidnemec/bitwarden-to-keepass/README.md

 You have logged out.
 ```

-And you can see your file in your mounted directory!
+And you can find your file in your mounted directory!

 ``` sh
 $ ls exports
 my-cool-bitwarden-backup.kdbx
 ```

-# FAQ
+## FAQ

 - Why can't I keep my session open?

-Basically, security reasons.
-I preffer the docker container to ask for my credentials each time and not save them.
+  Basically, for security reasons.
+I prefer the Docker container to ask for my credentials each time and not save them.